 Before you make a decision, let’s talk about some of the complexities that surround pumpkin seeds, including the possible side effects and their calorie density.
 This way you have a true sense of where pumpkin seeds are powerful and where their limits are.

-Are Pumpkin Seeds Good For Your Health?
+Are Pumpkin Seeds Good For You?

 Pumpkin seeds need little introduction.
 These hard white delights are found in pumpkins.
 You can remove them and roast them yourself, or buy them ready-to-eat at your local store.